 1. Acquisition Specifications.
 QOZ stock or QOZ partnership interests must be acquired from the issuing entity for cash after December 31, 2017.
 Notably, redemptions of the QOZ stock may cause the QOZ stock to lose its qualifying status.
 QOZ business property must be acquired in a taxable purchase after December 31, 2017; such property cannot be acquired from a related person or entity.
 Some examples of disqualifying relationships include: a partnership and a person owning, directly or indirectly, more than 20% of the capital or profits of such partnership; partnerships in which the same person owns, directly or indirectly, 20% of the capital or profits of such partnerships; and an individual and his or her spouse, ancestors, and lineal descendants.
+If the QOF leases QOZ business property, it must do so on market terms under one or more leases entered into after December 31, 2017.
+Additional requirements apply where the lessor is a related person

-- Holding Period Specifications.
-During substantially all of the QOF's holding period for any stock or partnership interest, such corporation or partnership, as applicable, must qualify as a QOZ business.
-During substantially all of the QOF's holding period for any QOZ business property, substantially all of the use of such property must be in a QOZ. - 3.
+- 2. Holding Period Specifications.
+During at least 90% of the QOF's holding period for any stock or partnership interest, such corporation or partnership, as applicable, must qualify as a QOZ business.
+During at least 90% of the QOF's holding period for any QOZ business property, a minimum of 70% (by value) of the QOZ's property must be used within a QOZ. - 3.
 Use Specifications.
 At the time any QOZ stock or QOZ partnership interest is acquired, the entity (corporation or partnership) must be a "QOZ business" (defined below)-or, if a new entity, it must be organized for purposes of being a QOZ business.
-The original use of any QOZ business property in the QOZ must commence with the QOF, or the QOF must substantially improve the QOZ business property.
-Property is deemed substantially improved by the QOF only if, during any 30-month period beginning after the date the QOF acquires the property, the QOF makes improvements to the property equal in value to the property's original value as of the QOF's acquisition date.
+The "original use" of any QOZ business property in the QOZ must commence with the QOF, or the QOF must "substantially improve" the QOZ business property.
+The "original use" of any QOZ business property in the QOZ must commence with the QOF, or the QOF must "substantially improve" the QOZ business property.